15 Cancer Symptoms Women Are Likely to Ignore

 Stomach pain or nausea

 An upset stomach is so common it will rarely mean you have cancer.
 But if you notice persistent stomach cramps or are suddenly nauseous all the time and it’s not getting better, see a doctor, the ACS suggests.
 It could turn out to be something as simple as GERD (gastroesophageal reflux disease), or perhaps gastritis or an ulcer, but it could also be a symptom of pancreatic or stomach cancer.
-These are 15 things cancer doctors do to prevent cancer themselves.
+This is what doctors do to prevent cancer themselves.

 Frequent fevers or infection